 No restriction on international drivers

 The first thought that comes to mind when thinking of a road trip abroad is the validity of your domestic driving license.
 We kept wondering if we can use our Indian driving license in Malaysia.
 If you have an international driver’s license, the problem is already solved.
 But if you don’t have one, worry not.
 In Malaysia, Indian nationals are allowed to drive freely with their Indian driving license, without having to worry about legal implications.
-There are many other countries whose nationals are allowed to do the same in Malaysia as long as they hold a valid license in English.
-You can check all the regulations and the complete list of countries here.

 So when we registered on the GoCar app, all we had to do was upload a scanned copy of Neil’s passport and Indian driving license.
 That’s all, and we were good to go!
 Now you have absolutely no reason to not embark on a Malaysia road trip, do you? 😀